wiselencave/MDXReForged/README.md

     - Added support for multi-texturing.
     - Introduced new `TextureEntry` class that holds the texture ID, semantic, and optional flip track.
     - Layers now can expose a `Textures` list instead of a single `TextureId`.
-    - Added `GetTextureId(semantic)` method for easy texture lookup by purpose (e.g., diffuse, normal, emissive).

 - Added support for `MDX1200`.
 Updated `LITE`.
 - Reworked `GEOS`:
-  - Added enums for level of detail and primitive types (polygon section).
+  - Added enums for level of detail and primitive types.
   - Parser no longer reorders indices into triangles automatically.
-Raw index buffer is now preserved, with new helper methods `EnumeratePrimitiveGroups`, `EnumerateTriangles` and `GetTriangleIndexBuffer`.
+Raw index buffer is now preserved.
   - Vertex influences and weights merged into new `CSkinData` structure for skinning.
 - Updated property names for `CORN`.
 - Removed non-existent fields from `PRE2`.